Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Experiments

-\paragraph{Robustness Evaluation against Purification.} We evaluate the robustness of our method and the universal baselines against post-processing noise purification techniques.
-Specifically, we consider two general-purpose defenses, JPEG compression~\citep{jpeg} and AdverseCleaner~\citep{advclean}, as well as Conditional DiffPure and Noisy Upscaling~\citep{diffpure}, which are tailored to perturbation purification in diffusion models. {Importantly, diffusion-based purification methods such as Conditional DiffPure and Noisy Upscaling act as adaptive defenses~\citep{adaptive} against our approach.
+\paragraph{\textbf{\textup{Robustness Evaluation against Purification.}}} We evaluate the robustness of our method and universalized baselines against perturbation purification techniques.
+We adapt four widely used defenses for purifying adversarial perturbations, including JPEG compression~\cite{jpeg}, GrIDPure~\cite{gridpure}, Conditional DiffPure, and Noisy Upscaling~\cite{diffpure}. {Importantly, diffusion-based purification methods such as Conditional DiffPure and Noisy Upscaling act as adaptive defenses~\cite{adaptive} against our approach.
 Specifically, while our method injects target semantics into the original image, these methods attempt to restore the original semantics by reconstructing or upscaling the content using the original image prompt.
-Thus, they can be viewed as adaptive strategies that assume awareness of our immunization mechanism. } As shown in Table~\ref{robustness}, our carefully designed semantic injection approach consistently outperforms the universal baselines after purification, demonstrating its robustness against defenses.
+Thus, they can be viewed as adaptive strategies that assume awareness of our immunization mechanism. } As shown in Table~\ref{robustness}, our carefully designed semantic injection approach consistently outperforms the universalized baselines after purification, demonstrating its robustness against defenses.